Web Hosting Security is Paramount

 Experienced security analysts and research-driven tools keep Sucuri on top of emerging threats and security issues.
 Once your website is clean, we submit review requests to remove blocklists.

-All of our clients have this service available to them at no additional cost.
+Our clients have this service available to them at no additional cost.
 FatLab will deal with any incident as part of one of our managed WordPress maintenance and hosting plans.
 Call it insurance.

 Whether you're backing up to a cloud service, a networked drive, or your primary web server, having multiple copies of your data ensures that you'll always be able to access it, even if one of your backups fails.